rgovindjee/python-nbody/README.md

 Ultimately, you will be creating a program nbody.py that draws an animation of bodies floating around in space tugging on each other with the power of gravity.

+Throughout the instructions, we will be using Python's [type hinting syntax](https://docs.python.org/3/library/typing.html), e.g. `values: List[float]`.
+While it is optional to use type hinting in your project, it is considered a best practice and [strongly recommended](https://google.github.io/styleguide/pyguide.html#221-type-annotated-code).
+You may check your code with [mypy](https://mypy.readthedocs.io/en/stable/getting_started.html) or another linter like [pytype](https://github.com/google/pytype).

 ## The Body Class and Its Constructor

 You’ll start by creating a Body class.
 In your favorite text editor, create a new file called `Body.py`.
 If you haven’t picked a text editor, we recommend VSCode or Sublime Text.
 Remember that your `.py` files should have the same name as the class it contains.